Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

-- Elevate: Raise your shin above the level of your heart as often as you can.
+- Elevate your shin above the level of your heart as often as you can.
 This will help decrease swelling and pain.
-Prop your leg on pillows or blankets to keep your shin elevated comfortably.
+Prop your shin on pillows or blankets to keep it elevated comfortably.

-- Change where you exercise: Choose flat, even surfaces.
+- Choose flat, even surfaces for running.
 Avoid concrete or asphalt.
 Exercise on softer surfaces such as grass, dirt, or rubber tracks.

-- Do shin splint exercises: These are exercises that help strengthen the muscles in your legs.
-Ask for more information about shin splint exercises.
+- Do shin splint exercises.
+These exercises help strengthen the muscles in your legs.

 When should I seek immediate care?

 - You fall and have severe shin pain.